dfki-ric/pytransform3d/_sources/transform_manager.rst.txt

 files.
 The library `trimesh <https://trimsh.org/>`_ will be used to load meshes.
 Here is a simple example with one visual that is used for two links:
 :ref:`sphx_glr__auto_examples_plots_plot_urdf_with_meshes.py`.

+Note that we can use Matplotlib or Open3D to visualize URDFs or any graph of transformations.
+In previous versions of this library, an example using pyrender was also included.
+This has been removed, as there is now another software package that does this:
+`urdf_viz <https://github.com/IRP-TU-BS/urdf_viz>`_. urdf_viz uses
+pytransform3d to load URDFs and displays them in pyrender.